Detailed course offerings (Time Schedule) are available for

 CSE P 573 Applications of Artificial Intelligence (4)

 Introduction to the use of Artificial Intelligence tools and techniques in industrial and company settings.
 Topics include foundations (search, knowledge representation) and tools such as expert systems, natural language interfaces, and machine learning techniques.
-Prerequisite: CSE majors only.

 View course details in MyPlan: CSE P 573